perception30/Blockchain-Based-Voting-Systems-for-Bangladesh/02_background.md

 # 2. Background

 This chapter provides a comprehensive overview of the context surrounding the proposed implementation of blockchain-based voting systems in Bangladesh's parliamentary elections.
-It delves into the current electoral system, the challenges it faces, and the potential of blockchain technology to address these issues.
+It examines the current electoral system, its challenges, and the potential of blockchain technology to address these issues.

 ## 2.1 Electoral System in Bangladesh

-Bangladesh, a parliamentary democracy, has a complex electoral history marked by periods of progress and setbacks.
-The country's electoral system is based on the first-past-the-post voting method, where the candidate with the plurality of votes in each constituency is elected to parliament (Ahmed, 2018).
+Bangladesh, a parliamentary democracy with a population of over 160 million, has a complex electoral history marked by periods of progress and setbacks.
+The country's electoral system is based on the first-past-the-post voting method, where the candidate with the plurality of votes in each constituency is elected to parliament (Ahmed, 2014).

 ### 2.1.1 Constitutional Framework

 The Constitution of Bangladesh, adopted in 1972, establishes the framework for the country's electoral system.
-Article 118 of the Constitution provides for an independent Election Commission responsible for conducting elections (Constitution of Bangladesh, 1972).
+Article 118 of the Constitution provides for an independent Election Commission responsible for conducting elections (Government of Bangladesh, 1972).
 The Election Commission is tasked with preparing electoral rolls, delimiting constituencies, and overseeing the entire electoral process.

 ### 2.1.2 Electoral Process

 Parliamentary elections in Bangladesh are held every five years to elect 300 members to the Jatiya Sangsad (National Parliament).
-An additional 50 seats are reserved for women, allocated to parties in proportion to their share of the vote (Jahan, 2020).
+An additional 50 seats are reserved for women, allocated to parties in proportion to their share of the vote (Jahan, 2015).
 The voting process typically involves the following steps:

 1. Voter registration
 2. Candidate nomination and scrutiny